 6 Reason Why The 35mm Lens is BETTER Than The 50mm Lens!

 So you've been shooting for a while.
 You used the lens that came with your camera as long as you could before upgrading and adding the 50mm 1.8 to your camera bag.
 The lens is great but at times can feel quite limited especially in close quarters but going back to the stock lens that came with your camera is not an option, so what lens should you get next?
 Great questions.
 Today I'm going to share 6 reason why the 35mm lens is BETTER than the 50mm lens.
+When you put them side by side and compare the 35mm vs 50mm lens you will see the 35mm lens has a lot of advantages.
 This blog post does contain affiliate links and is not meant to reflect negatively on the 50mm lens as it truly is a gem.

 #1 You’ll Get More in Focus.